-canvas.
-The contents of the window's viewport are rendered, ignoring viewport clipping and scrolling.
+The contents of the window's viewport are rendered, ignoring viewport clipping and

 This API cannot be used by Web content.
-It is chrome only.
+It is synchronous, and as such can't capture

 - The width of the window.